hennesre/jobhuntengine/outreach_generation_framework.md

 [1-2 sentences about relevant thought or perspective that shows you've thought about this space.
 Could reference a podcast, article, trend you've noticed, or parallel to your experience.]

-I'm currently a Lead PM at Remesh, but I'm actively looking for my next opportunity.
+I'm currently a Staff PM at Remesh, but I'm actively looking for my next opportunity.
 [Brief relevant background if helpful for context].

 If you're interested at all, could you tell me a little more about [specific question about what they're working on]?